List of Massachusetts Institute of Technology fraternities and sororities

-As of 2020, MIT hosts 29 academic fraternities, 10 academic sororities, 12 national or local honors societies and recognition organizations, 2 professional societies, 5 Independent Living Groups, and 1 service- or religious-focused chapter.
+The first fraternity at Massachusetts Institute of Technology (MIT) was Chi Phi, established in 1873.
+In the fall of 2023, 43 percent of MIT's male students belonged to a fraternity, while 23 percent of female students belonged to a sorority.
+As of 2025, MIT has 23 social fraternities, five gender-inclusive social fraternities, ten social sororities and women's fraternities.
+It also has nine honor societies and recognition organizations, and one service fraternity, and two professional fraternities.
+Five Independent Living Groups are grouped into a separate Living Group Council, but otherwise operate similarly to residential fraternities and sororities.
+These are known collectively as FSILGs.

-Within this article, the terms "Fraternity" and "Sorority" are used somewhat interchangeably, with men's and co-ed groups normally using Fraternity, and women's groups using either Fraternity or Sorority.
-For convenience, the term "Greek Letter Society" is a generic substitute.
-The word "Greek" in this case refers to the use of Greek Letters for each society's name, and not to Greek ethnicity.
+Within this article, the terms "fraternity" and "sorority" are used somewhat interchangeably, with men's and co-ed groups normally using fraternity, and women's groups using either fraternity or sorority.
+Greek Letter Society is a generic substitute, with the word "Greek" referring to the use of Greek Letters for each society's name, and not to a Greek ethnicity.
 For brevity, the sections below make extensive use of Greek letters, one of the first items in a new member's instruction program.
 Most fraternities use two or three Greek letters to signify their symbolic or secret names; a few use non-Greek words.
-The main listing for each fraternity or sorority shows their full name at least once, with references and Wikilinks as available.